SudhanPlayz/Discord-MusicBot/README.md

 - [Node.js 16+](https://nodejs.org/en/download/)
 - [Lavalink Server](https://code.darrennathanael.com/how-to-lavalink)
+  - v5 is currently compatible with Lavalink v3.
 - You'll need to run `npm run deploy` or `yarn deploy`. to initialized the slash commands. _You can do this on your pc locally_